random trip report

 Eventually I have a mental model of how I want the piece to sound.
 Then there's the (usually arduous) task of getting my fingers to play in a way that approximates the mental model.
-And:
+But:

 And I reject the notion that live performance is the sole domain of musical magic.
 For me, most of the magic happens as the mental model is forming, long before the performance.

 By analogy: a painter forms a mental model of an image and spends weeks or months realizing it in their studio.
 The result can be beautiful and can express emotion.
-We don't demand that the painter create the painting in front of the viewer.
+We don't demand that the painter create the painting in real time, in front of the viewer.
 Why should we make this demand of musicians?

 In fact - on my soapbox now - it seems to me that today's live-performance aesthetic is a bit pompous and self-aggrandizing.
 The performer takes the composer's genius and presents it to the audience as if it were their own, and expects to be lavished with applause afterward.